Abdulayy/WireWareClient/README.md

 - .NET 8.0 SDK
 - Windows 10/11

-Clone the repo and open `WireWareClient.sln` in Visual Studio.
+Clone the repo and open `WireWareClient.slnx` in Visual Studio.
 Build and run.

 ---